kcgidw/kcvanilla/readme.md

 Requires [Steamodded 1.0](https://github.com/Steamopollys/Steamodded)

-No official releases yet; download the repo into your Mods/ folder.
+Unzip the latest release (or pull the repo) into your Mods/ folder.

 # Credits